David4988/Q-Spyder/JS.md

     1.Named fn -> A function declared with an identifier

     2.First class func -> A function stored as a value to a variable -> should only call with variable name, not the function

-    3.Functional Expression -> the whole expression where the 1st class function is stored in a variable
+    3.Functional Expression -> the whole expression of storing a function in a variable

     4.Anonymous func -> a functional expression which doesnt have the function name

     5. Higher Order function -> a function which accepts another function as an argument

+    6. Arrow func ->  a function which is a syntactic sugar for writing functions -> is of two types
+                    1. Explicit return => needs a return keyword and '{}'
+                    2. Implicit return => does not need a return and {}, its in a single line

 ### Eg